 Rates vary slightly between summer and winter season.
 Check cofiroute.fr for exact fares.

-The two viewpoints offer an elevated view of the whole structure, but it is from below that you truly grasp the monumental scale of the viaduct.
+These viewpoints offer an elevated view of the whole structure, but it is from below that you truly grasp the monumental scale of the viaduct.
 Seeing the piles rise above you from the valley floor gives an entirely different sense of what the numbers alone cannot convey.

 We strongly recommend taking the road that passes underneath the viaduct towards the village of Peyre — a short detour that completely changes your perspective.
 This tiny medieval village, clinging to the cliff face at the foot of the structure, offers one of the most singular settings in all of Aveyron.
 An experience not to be missed.
+(Parking du Rocher above the village — GPS: 44.0915, 2.9990.)

 Over all these years living here in Millau, the Viaduct has become part of our daily life.
 And yet it never stops surprising me.
 I have seen it in fog, at sunrise, under snow in winter, in full summer with the light blazing off the pylons.
 Here are some of my favourite photographs — perspectives that have stayed with me and that I love sharing with our guests.